airbytehq/airbyte/docs/connector-development/config-based/overview.md

 The `ConnectionChecker` defines how to test the connection to the integration.

 The only implementation as of now is `CheckStream`, which tries to read a record from a specified list of streams and fails if no records could be read.

-# Footnotes

-1. The paginator is conceptually more related to the requester than the data retriever, but is part of the `SimpleRetriever` because it inherits from `HttpStream` to increase code reusability.

-2. As of today, the requester acts as a config object and is not directly responsible for preparing the HTTP requests.
-This is done in the `SimpleRetriever`'s parent class `HttpStream`.